briannelsondesign/ccsclays_scoring/README.md

 Then each team gets a point total based on how many wins, losses, ties, and byes they had.
 Wins and byes are worth 2 points each, ties worth 1, and losses worth 0.

+## Differences between sports

+As of this writing, I only have enough information to discuss Sporting Clays.
+I **think** Skeet and 5-Stand are very similar as far as scoring is concerned, but we may want to think about providing a way to "customize" the scoring formula by sport, even if its just uploading a JSON file or something that's written by me.

 ## Data Model

 ### Sport

 * Has many leagues
+* Has a scoring formula (?)

 ### League

 * Has many teams
 * Has many weeks
 * Belongs to one sport
+* Has a year

 ### Team